HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 FID is very good for most CMSs on desktop, with all platforms scoring a perfect 100%.
 Most CMSs also deliver a good mobile FID of over 90%, except Bitrix and Joomla with only 83% and 85% of origins having a good FID.

 The fact that almost all platforms manage to deliver a good FID, has recently raised questions about the strictness of this metric.
-The Chrome team recently published an [article](https://web.dev/responsiveness/), which detailed the thoughts towards having a better responsiveness metric in the future.
+The Chrome team recently published an <a hreflang="en" href="https://web.dev/responsiveness/">article</a>, which detailed the thoughts towards having a better responsiveness metric in the future.

 {{ figure_markup(
   image="core-web-vitals-fid-yoy.png",